tomit4/vue_presentation/README.md

 within our `<template>` section are familiar, like the `<header>` and `<img>` tags, but that others, like our `<HelloWorld>` tag, are not.
-Though right away, if you're familiar with ReactJS, you have probably already guessed that these are other Vue Components, or in the case of the `<RouterLink>`, these act very much like ReactJS's Page Router.
+Though right away, if you're familiar with ReactJS, you have probably already guessed that these are other Vue Components, or in the case of the `<RouterLink>`, a special tag with access to Vue's Page Router (Vue-Router), which acts and is configured very much like ReactJS's Page Router.

 Under the `<HelloWorld>` component on line 10, you'll find there's a custom attribute